 Alignment of adult education and literacy activities with other one-stop required partners to implement the strategies in the Unified or Combined State Plan as described in section 223(1)(a).

-The state has used 233 funds to participate on the state Interagency Workgroup consisting core partners including the Illinois Department of Commerce and Economic Opportunity (Commerce), the Illinois Department of Employment Security (Employment Security), the Illinois Department of Human Services Division of Vocational Rehabilitation (Vocational Rehabilitation) and the Illinois Community College Board (ICCB), as well as the required one-stop partners under WIOA.
+The Illinois Community College Board (ICCB) participates as part of the Interagency Workgroup consisting of core partners including the Illinois Department of Commerce and Economic Opportunity (Commerce), the Illinois Department of Employment Security (Employment Security), the Illinois Department of Human Services Division of Vocational Rehabilitation (Vocational Rehabilitation) and the Illinois Community College Board (ICCB), as well as the required one-stop partners under WIOA.
 The Interagency Workgroup meets regularly to address service integration activities including determining shared services to be offered at the one-stop; the development of consistent assessment policies; developing draft one-stop certification guidelines and process for the Workforce Board and Governor’s approval; providing training and technical assistance to local one-stop centers in areas of organization, coordination, and delivery of key services within the one-stop delivery system; and outlining the elements of a shared data system process.

-Several local level Task Advisory Groups were created to obtain local perspectives on issues related to the implementation of the WIOA.
+Several local level Task Advisory Groups (TAGs) were created to obtain local perspectives on issues related to WIOA implementation.
 ICCB hosted three regional informational forums for Adult Education and Career & Technical Education Administrators and Staff to participate in the process of WIOA planning and implementation.
 Each meeting featured 10 breakout sessions which ran simultaneously and were repeated four times.
 The Summit drew 267 WIOA stakeholders including Adult Education providers from throughout the state of Illinois ten economic development regions with 26 Community Colleges represented.
 The groups were organized by economic development regions to conduct a SWOT (Strength, Weakness, Opportunities, Threat) analysis to strategize for regional and local plans that provide integrated services.
 The ICCB will continue efforts to assist local programs to align adult education and literacy activities with other one-stop required partners to provide integrated services in FY17.

-Establishment or operation of a high quality professional development programs as described in section 223(1) (b).The ICCB utilized funds under section 223 to provide professional development activities through a Service Center Network (SCN).
-This network provided training to 82 adult education providers.
+Establishment or operation of a high quality professional development programs as described in section 223(1) (b).The ICCB utilized funds under section 223 to provide 144 professional development activities through a Service Center Network (SCN) serving 2,619 participants.
+This network provided training to 80 adult education providers.
 The training activities included Evidence Based Research Instruction/STAR, and focused improvements in ESL Curriculum and Standards, EL/Civics, ABE and ASE Curriculum and Instruction, Technology, Distance Education, New Teacher Orientation, Assessments, Special Learning Needs, Transitions, and Program Administration.

-ESL
+English as a Second Language (ESL)